Traineeships (User Choice Funding)

 What is User Choice Funding?

 User Choice funding arrangements provide subsidised apprenticeships and traineeships.
 User Choice is an initiative funded by the ACT and Australian Governments and is available to eligible learners who are undertaking a nationally recognised qualification.
 The User Choice funded training contract is initiated by an Apprenticeship Network Provider (ANP) and is linked between the employer, trainee and registered training provider.

 Our approach to enrolment is to ensure both the trainee and employer have made an informed decision to enrol into a training course that is suitable for them.
 Enrolment is easy through the following steps:

-- Select your employee candidate and discuss course possibilities
+- Select your employee candidate and discuss qualification/course possibilities

 - Confirm their commitment to the training program, to your service standards, organisational requirements and expectations.